-Guests receive a 100+ page booklet of everything they could possibly want to know about living in this magnificent part of Tuscany when they make their final payment.
+Guests receive an 80+ page booklet of everything they could possibly want to know about living in this magnificent part of Tuscany when they make their final payment.
 It gives information on local food markets, where we love to eat out, how to get to the important places to visit whilst you are at I Cinghiali and a whole lot more.

 |Size||Sleeps up to 4, 1 bedrooms|

 |Nearest travel links||Nearest airport: Pisa International Airport 90 km, Nearest railway: Piazza al Serchio 3 km|